SEREPENS: Serenoa repens

 On view November 18, 2018 – April 12, 2019

 A solo exhibition by Robert Chambers

 The AIRIE Nest Gallery

-- January 20, 2019, 1:00 p.m., curator’s tour immediately followed by a hike with the bicycle theater troupe, Agile Rascals, located at the Southern Pahayokee Cypress Dome
+- Sunday, January 20, 2019, 1pm: Curator’s tour at the AIRIE Nest Gallery, immediately followed by a hike with the bicycle theater troupe, Agile Rascals, located at the Southern Pahayokee Cypress Dome

-Serenoa Repens is supported by an Art Works grant from the National Endowment for the Arts.
+SEREPENS: Serenoa repens is supported by an Art Works grant from the National Endowment for the Arts.
 The Archibold Biological Station has provided additional support for this exhibition.